 When Tarantino was working at Video Archives, he would often recommend titles that were not too well known to customers.
 The title for Reservoir Dogs came from his patron there who had misheard Tarantino when he suggested Au Revoir Les Enfants, and he replied that he did not want to see Reservoir Dogs.
 Thus, the title.

 If you ponder over detail, it is small in the real scope but quite complicated in its structure and which works with remarkable effect.
 To introduce the flashbacks, Tarantino has used chapter headings (Mr. Pink”, “Mr. Blonde” etc.) thought that turned out to have a literary effect which was not required but still the flow of the movie does not get interrupted by the flashbacks.

 Reservoir Dogs prove that Quentin Tarantino not only can write brilliant dialogue but has a high command and a firm grip of narrative construction.
 Although the audience learns about the identity of squealer in the mid of the movie, the effect is to enhance the tension rather than eliminate it.
 Moving rapidly with quiet confidence, it reaches a climax that matches Hamlet both regarding body count and also the sudden unexpected just desserts.

-- Mr. Keitel’s moral dilemma gives the significant meaning to the movie
+- Mr. Keitel’s moral dilemma gives a significant meaning to the movie

 - Mr. Roth who is an English actor gives a splendid performance as that of a strictly American type

-- Steve Buscemi is that person who has thought long and hard about between-the-line messages in Madonna’s songs
+- Steve Buscemi is that person who has thought long and hard about between-the-lines messages in Madonna’s songs

 - Chris Penn as son and heir of Mr. Tierney